sadanandpai/git-guide/README.md

 <br>

-### 8. I have made some changes to the code on the branch on which all of the developers are working.
-How can my make my changes published?
+### 10. I have made some changes to the code on the branch on which all of the developers are working.
+How can my make my changes published directly without a PR?

 To move the changes from your local machine to online (called origin), follow below steps in your terminal